Online Safety

 Where can I go to get support to help keep my child safe online?

 There is a lot of support available to keep your child safe online.
+Below are some useful links to help parents and carers:

-- Childnet offers a toolkit to support parents and carers of children of any age to start discussions about their online life, to set boundaries around online behaviour and technology use, and to find out where to get more help and support
+Childnet offers a toolkit to support parents and carers of children of any age to start discussions about their online life, and to find out where to get more help and support

-- Let’s Talk About It has advice for parents and carers to keep children safe from online radicalisation
+Let’s Talk About It provides advice for parents and carers to keep children safe from online radicalisation

 Checklists